garrytrinder/actions/README.md

   uses: dev-proxy-tools/actions/start@v0
   with:
     log-file: devproxy.log           # optional, defaults to devproxy.log
     config-file: ./devproxyrc.json   # optional, will use default configuration if not provided
+    auto-stop: true                  # optional, defaults to false
 ```

 **Inputs:**